Alcoholics Anonymous: Big Book manuscript case

 In May 2017, Alcoholics Anonymous World Services Inc. filed a lawsuit in the Supreme Court of the State of New York seeking the return of the original manuscript of the Big Book from its then-owner.
 AAWS claimed that the manuscript had been given to them as a gift in 1979.
 This action was criticized by many members of Alcoholics Anonymous since they did not want their parent organization engaged in lawsuits.
 Alcoholics Anonymous World Services Inc. asked the court to voluntarily discontinue the action in November 2017.

 Notable people who have attended AA

 While AA emphasizes personal anonymity, many notable individuals have publicly acknowledged their participation in the program for various lengths of time.

 Roger Ebert stated he was a member of AA according to a 2009 blog entry he wrote.
 Eminem has posted pictures of AA Sobriety coins.
 Anthony Hopkins has credited AA with saving him and marked 48 years of sobriety in 2023.
 Others who have spoken publicly about their AA attendance include James K. Baxter, Art Carney, Bonnie Raitt, Mychal Judge, Moby, Hank Azaria, Matthew Perry, Jim Irsay, Demi Lovato, Elton John, Tom Waits, Capers Williamson, DJ AM, among others.
-Some have received pushback, including Brad Pitt in 2024, and criticism from some people in AA regarding its anonymity guidelines.
+Some have received pushback and criticism, including Brad Pitt in 2024, from some AA members regarding its anonymity guidelines.